 BoatNow's sailing tips

 Sailing the Amsterdam canals is a great outing.
-You can do that by boarding a traditional canal cruise boat where you buy a ticket and spend an hour with a large number of other passengers along the standard highlights and listening to a standard tape.
+Tripadvisor rated such a trip 'the best activity in the world'.
+You can start your trip by boarding a traditional canal cruise boat where you buy a ticket and spend an hour with a large number of other passengers along the standard highlights and listening to a standard tape.
 For relatively little money you can quickly get an impression of what the Amsterdam canals have to offer.
 Another possibility is to rent a boat yourself.
 In the last 10 years, a number of companies have started renting out small electric boats that can accommodate up to 12 people.
 This can be done at Boaty, for example.
 Are you well known in Amsterdam and are you an experienced skipper that is certainly recommended, but if not, then you may miss the most beautiful spots and you come on the sometimes crowded canals in trouble.
 You will be a nuisance to the other boats or the local residents or you will have trouble finding the right route (back).

 A third possibility is to rent a boat with skipper via BoatNow.
 Such a private cruise, with a snack, a drink and with an experienced skipper provides the ultimate Amsterdam canals experience.
 You and your company will get an explanation of what can be seen in the immediate vicinity and you will also learn something about the history of Amsterdam, sometimes spiced up by personal stories of someone who has been sailing on the canals for years.
 And all this without having to worry about giving way or not speeding along the houseboats.